- Pro's & Con's of Wheeled Backpacks

 High Sierra’s AT7 Wheeled Backpacks were one of the best valued pieces of luggage I was able to put my hands on.
 Just over 50L of usable space should provide plenty of room for everything but the most extended trips.
 A built in and detachable daypack is a useful addition to the AT7 but the features stop there.

 Rolling Backpacks like the High Sierra AT7 don’t provide all the features of the higher end bags but they represent an amazing value.
-At time of publishing the bags were being sold online for only $150 well down from their $320 list price
+At time of publishing the bags were being sold online for only half of their $320 list price.

 With the low price of these rolling backpacks comes an expected decrease in material quality.
 It’s not that High Sierra uses bad materials.
 But it doesn’t use the lightest or strongest on its premier wheeled backpacks.
 While the material will be durable enough it comes in at over 8LB’s.